hashicorp/packer/README.md

 Hardware customization:
 * `CPUs` - number of CPU sockets.
 Inherited from source VM by default.
-* `ram` - Amount of RAM in megabytes.
+* `RAM` - Amount of RAM in megabytes.
 Inherited from source VM by default.

 Post-processing:
 * `shutdown_command` - VMware guest tools are used by default.
+* `shutdown_timeout` - [Duration](https://golang.org/pkg/time/#ParseDuration) how long to wait for a graceful shutdown.
+5 minutes by default.
 * `create_snapshot` - add a snapshot, so VM can be used as a base for linked clones. `false` by default.
 * `convert_to_template` - convert VM to a template. `false` by default.